ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 In  [4]:
 ```

+## Packaging

+Packages are code units shared with other developers.
+Therefore,
+authors must provide useful metadata, both for other programmers in
+the community as well as ligo toolchain, to understand the package's
+contents, it's version and other useful information.

+For Ligo packages, authors must provide,

+1. A name (in the `name` field)
+2. Version (`version`)
+3. Dependencies, if any. (`dependencies`)
+4. A brief description (`description`)

+Sample `package.json` with the above information.

+    {
+      "name": "ligo-foo",
+      "version": "1.0.18",
+      "author": "Name <email@domain.com>"
+      "description": "An example for ligo dependency depending on another ligo dependency",
+      "scripts": {
+        "test": "ligo run test foo.test.mligo --project-root ."
+      },
+      "dependencies": {
+        "ligo-list-helpers": "1.0.0",
+        "ligo-set-helpers": "^1.0.2"
+      }
+    }

+## Publishing

+Ligo packages can be published to a central repository at
+`beta.packages.ligolang.org` with the `ligo publish` command.

+    ligo publish

 ## Creating and publishing packages to Ligo registry

 We are going the write the `ligo-list-helpers` library that we used earlier.